Laboratory Personnel Evaluation Form

 If my state requires laboratory personnel licensure, is it necessary to also have a copy of the diploma on file?

 If the state that the laboratory is located in requires licensure of laboratory personnel, then a copy of the state license alone is acceptable.
 The state requirements must be at least equivalent to CLIA.
-As of this date, current states requiring state licensure for clinical laboratory personnel include: California, Florida, Georgia, Hawaii, Montana, Nevada, New York, North Dakota, Louisiana, Tennessee and West Virginia.
+As of this date, current states requiring state licensure for clinical laboratory personnel include: California, Florida, Hawaii, Montana, Nevada, New York, North Dakota, Louisiana, Tennessee and West Virginia.
 The territory of Puerto Rico also requires licensure.
 Questions regarding state licensure should be directed to the individual state department of health or laboratory licensing.